“With great clarity and care, this book takes economics to its proper foundation: the earth itself, the land and all

 About the Author

 is a systems thinker and author.
 As a child, it pained him to see most people struggling while a few were living in opulence.
-This inspired in him a lifelong quest to create a fair and sustainable world in collaboration with others.
-As a young adult, groomed for a career in finance, he opted not to pursue a career on Wall Street and chose instead to dedicate his life to community enrichment.
-Through his non-profit work, he saw firsthand the extent to which our economic system causes human and ecological strife.
+This inspired in him a lifelong quest to co-create a fair and sustainable world in collaboration with others.
+As a graduate of a business school with ties to Wall Street, he opted not to pursue a career on Wall Street and chose instead to dedicate his life to community enrichment.
+Through his social enterprise work, he saw firsthand the extent to which the current economic system causes human and ecological strife.
 Consequently, Martin devoted himself to the development of a new economic paradigm that might allow humanity to thrive in harmony with nature.
 His book Land: A New Paradigm for a Thriving World

 is the fruit of his years of research into a part of this economic model; its message stands to educate policymakers and changemakers worldwide.